Superheterodyne receiver: Patent battles

 French engineer Lucien Lévy filed a patent application for the superheterodyne principle in August 1917 with brevet n° 493660.
 Armstrong also filed his patent in 1917.
 Levy filed his original disclosure about seven months before Armstrong's.

 German inventor Walter H. Schottky also filed a patent in 1918.

 At first the US recognised Armstrong as the inventor, and his US Patent 1,342,885 was issued on 8 June 1920.
 After various changes and court hearings Lévy was awarded US patent No 1,734,938 that included seven of the nine claims in Armstrong's application, while the two remaining claims were granted to Alexanderson of GE and Kendall of AT&T.

 Principle of operation

-The diagram at right shows the block diagram of a typical single-conversion superheterodyne receiver.
-The diagram has blocks that are common to superheterodyne receivers, with only the RF amplifier being optional.

 The antenna collects the radio signal.
-The tuned RF stage with optional RF amplifier provides some initial selectivity; it is necessary to suppress the image frequency (see below), and may also serve to prevent strong out-of-passband signals from saturating the initial amplifier.
+The tuned RF stage with optional RF amplifier provides some initial selectivity; it is necessary to suppress the image frequency, and may also serve to prevent strong out-of-passband signals from saturating the initial amplifier.
 A local oscillator provides the mixing frequency; it is usually a variable frequency oscillator which is used to tune the receiver to different stations.
 The frequency mixer does the actual heterodyning that gives the superheterodyne its name; it changes the incoming radio frequency signal to a higher or lower, fixed, intermediate frequency (IF).
 The IF band-pass filter and amplifier supply most of the gain and the narrowband filtering for the radio.
 The demodulator extracts the audio or other modulation from the IF radio frequency.
 The extracted signal is then amplified by the audio amplifier.